Understanding Divorce Attorney Fees

 At the commencement of a divorce case, you need to obtain a written fee agreement with legal counsel.
 Make sure that you understand all of the terms and conditions of that contract.
 If you have any questions, be certain to obtain answers before signing a fee agreement.Costs Associated with Case

 In addition to attorney fees, when you retain a divorce lawyer, you also need to understand that you will be billed for costs incurred in the course of representation.
-For example, if legal counsel needs to hire an appraiser to value property, that expense will be charged to you.Schedule an Initial Consultation with an Experience New Jersey Divorce Lawyer
+For example, if legal counsel needs to hire an appraiser to value property, that expense will be charged to you.Schedule a Free Initial Consultation with an Experience New Jersey Divorce Lawyer